hkotek/hkotek.com/_posts/2023-1-3-altac-jobs-for-social-scientists.md

 ## Summary

 This post was both long and non-exhaustive.
 There are *so many* opportunities out there.
 I realize that this may both exciting and intimidating at the same time.
-If you are not sure if you have enough experience to apply, **I strongly encourage you *apply like Kyle*!**
+If you are not sure if you have enough experience to apply, **I strongly encourage you to *apply like Kyle*!**

 <img src="https://hkotek.com/apply-like-kyle.png" width="80%" />